HAP2808/Local-Coder/README.md

 - The UI is designed to be excluded from screen capture during screen sharing, ensuring it remains invisible to interviewers.
 - Ensure the `GROQ_API_KEY2` environment variable is set correctly, or the AI features will not function.
 - Logs are saved to `local_coder.log` and `chatbot.log` for debugging purposes.

+WARNING - This is only for learning purpose.
+Collaborators of this project do not promote cheating or malpractise.